77063code/aaliya-gallery/README.md

 4. When cclosing the registeraition screen does it render the home page correctly NON-REGISTERED USERS
 1. When sending message do the user information field get populated correctly and does the message get sent and then does the redirection to home page happen correctly
+2. When clicking on thumbs up, does it show the correct error message